robgough/bullet_journal/readme.md

 ## To Do

-- [ ] Turn into a ruby gem that can be called directly
+- [ ] Turn into a ruby gem with an executable
 - [ ] create a config file `~/.bulletjournal.config` for storing
   - [ ] central notes location
   - [ ] journal-specific notes location